NHIS should absorb bills of 'rape and defilement victims' – Okudzeto Ablakwa

 The MP again said another option is to look at another existing fund which is the district assembly common fund to take care of medical bills of raped and defiled victims.

-In spite provisions in the Domestic Violence act.2007 (act 732) section 8 which states “a victim of domestic violence who is assisted by the police to obtain medical treatment under subsection (1) (c) is entitled to free medical treatment from the state”.
-SGBV survivors are continuously charged by health facilities anytime they walk in to obtain medical report for the pursuance of justice.
+In spite of provisions in the Domestic Violence act.2007 (act 732) section 8 states “a victim of domestic violence who is assisted by the police to obtain medical treatment under subsection (1) (c) is entitled to free medical treatment from the state”.
+SGBV survivors are continuously charged by health facilities anytime they walk in to obtain medical reports for the pursuance of justice.

-Plan International Ghana believes lack of evidence to assist the prosecution of Sexual and Gender- Based violence cases particularly rape and defilement connects to the pervasive absence of medical reports when survivors are unable to pay the fees charged.
+Plan International Ghana believes the lack of evidence to assist the prosecution of Sexual and Gender-Based Violence cases, particularly rape and defilement connects to the pervasive absence of medical reports when survivors are unable to pay the fees charged.